 Sign up for a trial or study demos of the POS system

 Most POS providers will offer free demos or trials, you just need to sign up for an account to experience it for free.
 This way, you can preview and test the software’s features, as well as explore the benefits and see how the overall system performs.

-Then, note down what you like or dislike about the POS system to compare with other vendors.
-Or use those criteria to talk to the software vendor of your choice so they can adjust to your preference.
+Then, note down what you like or dislike about the POS system to compare it with other vendors.
+Or use those criteria to talk to the software vendor of your choice so they can adjust to your preferences.

 Once you’ve listed a few vendors that you are interested in, start to find out what other businesses using similar platforms say about the solution those vendors offer.
 You can go through their reviews or interview the people who have used the product.

 Optimize your POS system

 When you decide to buy a POS system, think about which product package you need to choose.
 Do you need a simple POS system with basic functions, or do you need a complex POS system with fully advanced functions?